Double Degree | A.A. 2026-2027

 Overview

-An international Master's degree, between Lugano and Milan, to understand and analyze international relations in their complexity.
+An international Specialising Master Programme, between Lugano and Milan, to understand and analyze international relations in their complexity.

 The Master in Economics and International Policies, Master Double Degree between the Università della Svizzera Internazionale (USI, Lugano, Switzerland) and ASERI, Università Cattolica del Sacro Cuore (Milan), offers advanced training to understand global phenomena through an integrated economic and political perspective.
 The programme provides students with interdisciplinary tools and an overall view of international dynamics, preparing professionals capable of operating in globalised and complex contexts.

-The Master's Degree in Economics and International Policies, Master Double Degree, is designed for:
+The Specialising Master Programme in Economics and International Policies, Master Double Degree, is designed for:

 FIVE REASONS TO CHOOSE MEPIN